Establishing a Center

 • Funds Linked to the Income & Recharge Expenditure Account

 • Recharge Income Fund – should only contain the operating resources directly related to the provision of the goods/services.
 The fund must be used in a manner that will result in matching revenues with expenditures.
-Unallowable expenses cannot be charged to this fund.
+Unallowable expenses should not be charged to this fund.

 Managing a Center